symfony/symfony-docs/guides/en/Testing.markdown

 =======

 Whenever you write a new line of code, you also potentially add new bugs.
-Automated tests should have you covered and this tutorial is all about writing unit and functional tests for your Symfony2 application.
+Automated tests should have you covered and this tutorial shows you how to write unit and functional tests for your Symfony2 application.

 Testing Framework
 -----------------